How To Make A Distressed Napkin Decoupage Lamp

 Distressed Napkin Decoupage Lamp

-Add Napkin to Lamp
+How To Add Napkin to Lamp

-Begin by separating the layers of the napkin and then cut the top layer of the napkin into smaller sections using razor edge scissors.
+Next, you are ready to add the napkin to the lamp.
+Begin by separating the layers of the napkin.
+This napkin is three ply and you only want the top layer.
+Then, cut the napkin into smaller sections using razor edge scissors.

 This will allow the pieces to wrap around the curved edges of the lamp without folding.